Santieherrero/slate/source/includes/counters/_create.md

 Parameter | Required | Description
 --------- | ------- | -----------
 place_id | true | Identification of a place
-identifier | false | Indicates the identifier of the market peco mac_address | true | Indicates the mac of the market peco ubication | false | Indicates the ubication of the object user | false | Indicates the username for accessing the object pass | false | Indicates the password associated with the username
+identifier | false | Indicates the identifier of the counter mac_address | true | Indicates the mac of the counter ubication | false | Indicates the ubication of the object user | false | Indicates the username for accessing the object pass | false | Indicates the password associated with the username